 Division 3 — Marine reserves

-13. Reservation of marine nature reserves and marine parks
+13. Reservation of marine nature reserves, marine parks and marine management areas

 (1) Subject to section 14, the Governor may, by order published in the Gazette, reserve any part of Western Australian waters as a marine nature reserve, a marine park or a marine management area.